vmware-tanzu/tanzu-dev-portal/content/practices/lean-experiments/index.md

    {{< callout >}}
    Tip: Iteration on experiments from team feedback should be encouraged.
    {{< /callout >}}

+   Give everyone 5 minutes to share their experiments.

 1. **Select an experiment**